 Micah McCarey (2007)

-Micah McCarey, Ohio University LGBT Center Director and Interim Director of the Office for Multicultural Success and Retention; Athens City Council Member-at-Large
+Micah McCarey, Ohio University LGBT Center Director and Interim Director of the Multicultural Center; Athens City Council Member-at-Large

 I learned so much from each tutorial, beginning with my first day of classes when Dr. Lynn Harter introduced me to the breadth of research focuses within communication studies.
 I loved how easy and fun it became to observe, discuss, research and write about the interpersonal and organizational communication dynamics I observed in student organizations, residence halls, offices, and in the university as a system.
 Drs.
 Devika Chawla and Christina Beck advised my autoethnographic honors thesis about how communicative experiences shape understandings of identity.
 That journey provided me with a strong foundation for completing a Master of Arts in human development through Ohio University’s Individual Interdisciplinary Program (IIP).
 Athens, the Honors Tutorial College, and Ohio University have provided me with such consistent yet dynamic intellectual, professional, academic, and social support that I’m proud to say I remained to deepen my community leadership engagement and to earn an interdisciplinary Ph.D. in positive psychology and decision-making.
 I drew from what I learned about quantitative and qualitative research methods across all three degrees to write my dissertation about using the quantitative method of multi-attribute utility modeling to evaluate LGBT Center initiatives designed through the qualitative process of critical appreciative inquiry.
 I harness the power and practice of communication, human development, and decision-making theory on a daily basis and I live an incredibly satisfying life as a result.